 Instead of critiquing them, why not provide solutions instead?

-Here are 5 ways to recycle your plastic
+5 ways to recycle plastic business waste

 Fix how your business manages waste and see the difference.